marcolenci/dai-dinamici.github.io/content/dai-seminars/paolo-giulietti-universita-di-pisa-italy.md

 +++
-abstract = " I will present some decay of correlations results on skew products which are locally accessible.
+abstract = "I will present some decay of correlations results on skew products which are locally accessible.
 The results rely on the study of a twisted transfer operator and could be generalized to many other situations.
 I will also present numerical counterparts to such results." affiliation = "Università di Pisa, Italy" aliases = ["/event/paolo-giulietti-universita-di-pisa-italy/"] categories = ["dai-seminar"]